From its inception, it is what the Internet has always been — social. That's why the Web has evolved to become the

 - Making a social media commitment.
 In time and budget.
 Off-line advertising generally covers campaigns that start and end.
 Online there are still “campaigns” such as Pay Per Clicks.
 However, social media is not a campaign in that sense but a continuous commitment because it takes time for community and trust to build.

-- Reading and reacting in real time.
-For the first time in history, the two-way nature of “digital” means you not only can, but must, read and react to your customer's feedback or input.
+- Reading and reacting in real-time.
+For the first time in history, the two-way nature of “digital” means you not only can but must read and react to your customer's feedback or input.
 Good and bad.
-Setup alerts (aff) so you know when your company, product or service is mentioned.
+Set up alerts so you know when your company, product, or service is mentioned.
 Search to find where potential customers are asking questions and jump in and help out.
-Let your knowledge and assistance self-promote.
-In a non-sales-pitchy way.
+Let your knowledge and assistance self-promote in a non-sales-pitchy way.

-These are just a few of the things that you can think about right now to start to drive your social marketing mindset today.
+These are just a few things that you can think about right now to start to drive your social marketing mindset today.
 Want More?
 Check out my Social Media related articles.

 Reality Check Time…

-If your competitors take advantage of technology, are social, are involved, are blogging, are podcasting, are creating videos, are using all the tools available to them to connect with their target markets, the less chance you have of being viewed as relevant.
+If your competitors take advantage of technology, are social, are involved, are blogging, are podcasting, are creating videos, are using all the tools available to them to connect with their target markets, the less chance you have of being viewed relevantly.

 At your service,